 Ziebell’s Farmhouse and heritage garden has entered a new era.
 Having recently attained Museum accreditation, Ziebell's Farmhouse is launching the next stage of its development, including extended hours and limited volunteer opportunities.

-From 20 October 2019 we will significantly increase our opening hours to every Sunday from 11.30am to 3pm and every Tuesday from 9am to 12pm (excluding public holidays).
+From 20 October 2019 we will significantly increase our opening hours to every Sunday and Tuesday (excluding public holidays).
 Also, on October 20 it will open its new exhibition, Ziebell’s Farmhouse Garden: Memories and Meanings.

 We also have the following volunteer opportunities:

 Garden Volunteers tend one of the region’s most important heritage gardens.
 A strong interest in gardens is needed.
 You will work with like-minded people, including a horticulturalist and enjoy firsthand this fine heritage cottage garden.
 General garden duties are involved.
 We need volunteers on Tuesday from the morning to early afternoon.

 Casual Tour Assistants, assist the Tour Co-ordinator when we have large groups.
 The role is varied and ranges from greeting visitors, assisting with morning or afternoon teas and explaining the cultural significance of Westgarthtown and Ziebell’s Farmhouse.
 There are no set times.